 Maitake is also known as Hen of the Woods.
 It is traditionally used to supportnervous system health, healthy digestive function, immune health, and cardiovascular health.* This is a mushroom easily found in grocery stores.
 If you’re cooking some for dinner, you might make some for your pup, too.
 But, anytime you serve mushrooms to dogs, leave out all salt, oils, and seasonings.
 Steam them and then let cool!

 Reishi mushroom (Ganoderma lucidum)

-Reishi is another adaptogenic mushroom.* Known as the “queen” of mushrooms, it is traditionally used to support the immune, cardiovascular, and nervous systems; liver and kidney health; and healthy sleep and relaxation.* Also known as the “10,000-year mushroom,” and it has been traditionally used for longevity.* It is one of the best functional mushrooms for dogs who are in their senior years.
+Reishi is another adaptogenic mushroom.* Known as the “queen” of mushrooms, it is traditionally used to support the immune, cardiovascular, and nervous systems; liver and kidney health; and a natural transition sleep and relaxation.* Also known as the “10,000-year mushroom,” and it has been traditionally used for longevity.* It is one of the best functional mushrooms for dogs who are in their senior years.

 Shiitake mushroom (Lentinula edodes)

 Shiitake mushrooms are another one of the best functional mushrooms for dogs — they are full of nutrition, including some B vitamins and vitamin D. Their traditional uses include support for immune, liver, and cardiovascular health.*